File Szeretvai: Service in Halych

 The parentage of File (also Phyle, Füle, Fila or Filja) is unknown.
 His descendants later possessed landholdings mostly in the northeast part of Upper Hungary, including Szeretva (present-day Stretava, Slovakia), which he acquired during his career and later was named after this village.
-He may have been of relatively lesser noble origin.
+He may have been of relatively lesser noble origin, while Mór Wertner considered that he had belonged to the gens Miskolc.
+Ukrainian historian Myroslav Voloshchuk also shared this viewpoint based on a 1233 charter, but he misidentified his person with clergyman File Miskolc.

 His political and social orientation connected entirely to the Hungarian aspirations in the Principality of Halych along the north-eastern border.
 After Andrew II installed his second son, the minor Coloman the ruler (prince, then king) of Halych (or Galicia) in 1214, File belonged to the entourage of the young monarch.
-It is possible File was present when Andrew II and Leszek the White, High Duke of Poland in Szepes (today Spiš, Slovakia) in the autumn of 1214, where they arranged the marriage between Coloman and Salomea, and their alliance against regent Vladislav Kormilichich.
+It is possible File was present when Andrew II and Leszek the White, High Duke of Poland in Szepes (today Spiš, Slovakia) in the autumn of 1214, where they arranged the marriage between Coloman and Salomea, and their alliance against regent Vladislav Kormilchyc.
 Representing the Hungarian elite, along with Demetrius Aba and Benedict the Bald, File became one of the outstanding pillars of Coloman's reign in Halych in the subsequent years.
 To forge closer ties within the "Hungarian party" in Halych, File married an unidentified daughter of Sudislav, a leading Galician boyar who supported Coloman.
 File and his wife had two sons, Stephen and Nicholas.
-Stephen was progenitor of the Szeretvai and Ramocsa de Szeretva noble families, a prominent kinship in Ung County until the beginning of the 16th century, but also possessed estates in Pozsony, Trencsén and Nyitra counties.
+Stephen was the progenitor of the Szeretvai and Ramocsa de Szeretva noble families, a prominent kinship in Ung County until the beginning of the 16th century, but also possessed estates in Pozsony, Trencsén and Nyitra counties.

 The relationship between Andrew II and Leszek the White had become tense after 1214.
 The Polish prince granted Volodymyr, which was the most prestigious princely seat in Volhynia, to Danylo and Vasilko Romanovich.
 He also failed to support Coloman during the siege of Halych.
 Leszek approached Mstislav Mstislavich, Prince of Novgorod, seeking his assistance against the Hungarians.
 Mstislav invaded Halych most probably in early 1219, according to historian Márta Font.
 File led the Hungarian army against the prince, but Mstislav routed his troops with the assistance of Cumans led by his father-in-law Köten.
 The defeat forced Coloman and his retinue, including File's father-in-law Sudislav, to flee to Hungary.
 The contemporary Galician–Volhynian Chronicle frequently calls File (Filja) as "gordy" – "proud", "haughty" or "overconfident" –, who constantly disparaged the Galician army.
+In Ukrainian historiography, he appears as a "cruel oppressor of Galicia".